Age of the Earth as indicated by Missing Isotopes

 The thing to notice is that this list falls naturally into two halves.
 Short-lived radioactives are suspiciously absent from the Earth.
 If we had carried this list all the way down to 1,000 year half-lives, the block of no's would be 37 long instead of 10 long.

 The most obvious explanation for the above is that all these elements were present when the Earth was formed, but by now the short-lived ones have decayed away.
-This explanation is compatible with the age scientists accept for the Earth.
+"Their former existence is inferred from a superabundance of their stable or nearly stable decay products."(Wipedia-Extinct radionuclide) This explanation is compatible with the age scientists accept for the Earth.

-Of course, nothing about this list really proves that the Earth is old.
+Of course, this list cannot be considered as formal proof that the Earth is old.
 But the list is exactly what we would expect if the Earth is old, and it is a very puzzling list if the Earth is young.

 - The list is of isotopes not being continually produced on Earth.
-I left out four isotopes because of this rule.
+Four isotopes are left out because of this rule.

 - Manganese 53 and Beryllium 10 are produced by cosmic-ray radiation hitting dust in the upper atmosphere.